When you are a narrow-minded person, life is a bit harder. If open-mindedness is a spectrum, are you aware of where you fall?

 4. Opinions and judgment

 Narrow-minded people are often more opinionated, which leads to their negative judgment upon others.
-Narrow-minded people often see one answer or possibility as being right and anyone who goes against the current must be a lesser person.
+They often see one answer or possibility as being right and anyone who goes against the current must be a lesser person.

-While open-minded people can accept and appreciate that everyone is different, narrow-minded people view different opinions as bad.
-To say the least, narrow-minded people can not “agree to disagree”.
+While open-minded people can accept and appreciate that everyone is different, narrow-minded ones view different opinions as bad.
+To say the least, this type of person can not “agree to disagree”.

 For example, someone who is narrow-minded may have problems studying science or history if it contradicts even one of their beliefs.
 An open-minded person will accept that there is more than one possibility and they may never know the answer for sure.